TEXT-S&P summary: CountyRoute (A130) PLC

 Outlook

-The stable outlook reflects our view that the project's financial profile is broadly stable
+The stable outlook reflects our view that the project's financial profile is stabilizing and

 significantly.